Sammy Davis, Jr.: I’ve Gotta Be Me receives an encore, Thursday, July 25 at 8:30pm

 Star of Television

 From the specials he hosted and appearances as himself on sitcoms, the most collectively remembered moment in television history is from All in the Family in early 1972, when Davis mischievously plants a kiss on the cheek of Archie Bunker, television’s most famous bigoted character.

 On a talk show in the mid-1970s, Davis divulged that he worried he could one day resemble the has-been “Mr. Bojangles,” the titular character in the song Davis still sang in concert in front of thousands of fans.
 But he died too young and talented to have faded in his own time.

 Though Davis’ achievements and influence is not represented in lists of Tony, Emmy, Grammy or Oscar awards, shortcut answers to “how famous was he?” include: Davis was a co-host of the Academy Awards in 1975; he received the Kennedy Center Honors for lifetime achievement in 1987; and in 1988, at the all-star primetime tribute, Sammy Davis, Jr. 60th Anniversary Celebration, Michael Jackson said “Thanks to you, there’s now a door we all walk through.
 I am here ’cause you were there.”

-THIRTEEN is proud to present the television premiere of American Masters – Sammy Davis, Jr.: I’ve Gotta Be Me on Tuesday, February 19 at 9 p.m.
+American Masters – Sammy Davis, Jr.: I’ve Gotta Be Me receives an encore on THIRTEEN, Thursday, July 25 at 8:30 p.m.
 The documentary features exclusive interviews with Billy Crystal, Norman Lear, Jerry Lewis, Whoopi Goldberg and Kim Novak, with never-before-seen photographs from Davis’ vast personal collection and rare footage from his performances in television, film and concert.
 Learn more about the film on the American Masters site.